 Sitting on the ground

-Do keep in mind that there are nog chairs.
+Do keep in mind that there are no chairs.
 We can not take any chairs on the horse but also in the yurts or other houses there are no chairs.
-So every meal you will sit on the floor.
+So every meal while trekking by horse in Kyrgyzstan you will sit on the floor.
 Mostly you will have to keep your feet close to yourself..

-Tip: I have a pressure bag in which I keep my close.
+Tip: I have a pressure bag in which I keep my clothes.
 You can use that as a small sitting bag.